brain-score/brain-score.web/README.md

 4. To change what database is used for the localhost, you can pass the string values `prod`, `dev`, `dev_18072024` and `test` in `settings.py` lines 150 and 138.
    * Make sure you talk to another Brain-Score team member when using `prod` to make sure nothing major will happen!
-5. IF you do not have credentials set up, the localhost will default to a (blank) `db.sqlite3` file.
-   * To set up database access, contact a Brain-Score team member.
-6. *DO NOT* ever run migrations on dev or prod without talking to another Brain-Score team member as a check.
+5. *DO NOT* ever run migrations on dev or prod without talking to another Brain-Score team member as a check.
-7. *DO NOT* ever run a `flush` command on `prod` or `dev`!
+6. *DO NOT* ever run a `flush` command on `prod` or `dev`!

 ### LocalHost Setup Errors - Troubleshooting